Mae Questel

 Mae Questel (/ˈmeɪ ˌkwɛˈstɛl/; born Mae Kwestel; September 13, 1908 – January 4, 1998) was an American actress.
 She was best known for providing the voices for the animated characters Betty Boop (from 1931) and Olive Oyl (from 1933).

 Questel began her career in vaudeville, primarily working as an impressionist.
-She later performed on Broadway and in films and television, including her role as Aunt Bethany in National Lampoon's Christmas Vacation (1989).
+She later performed on Broadway and in films and television, including her role as Aunt Bethany (her final role) in National Lampoon's Christmas Vacation (1989).

-Early career and Betty Boop
+Early life and career

 Born Mae Kwestel on September 13, 1908, in the Bronx, New York City, to Simon and Freida (née Glauberman) Kwestel, she attended Morris High School and studied acting at the American Theatre Wing and with the Theatre Guild.
 Although she wanted to be an entertainer, her parents, who were Orthodox Jews, actively discouraged her from doing so, at one point forcing her to leave the Theatre Guild school.
+It was her drama teacher, Joseph G. Geiger, that changed her name to Questel.

 Nevertheless, at the age of 17, Questel won a talent contest held at the RKO Fordham Theatre in the Bronx by imitating actress and singer Helen Kane.
 She was signed by an agent and began performing in vaudeville as an impersonator.
 Billed as "Mae Questel – Personality Singer of Personality Songs", she did impressions of Fanny Brice, Marlene Dietrich, Eddie Cantor, Mae West, Maurice Chevalier, and others, as well as doing animal imitations.

+Questel also attended Columbia University, where she studied drama.

+Voice work

+Betty Boop

 She was seen by animator Max Fleischer, who was looking for an actress to provide the voice for his Betty Boop character.
 Questel's "Boop-boop-a-doop" routine, done in a style similar to the version Helen Kane created, while at the same time evoking something of the naughty allure of film star Clara Bow, was exactly what Fleischer wanted, and he hired Questel in 1931.
 She began as one of a number of actresses providing the character's voice, but soon took over the role exclusively.

 From 1931 until 1938, Questel provided the voice of Betty Boop in more than 80 animated shorts, the longest run for any actress doing that voice.
 During the 1930s, she released a recording of "On the Good Ship Lollipop", which sold more than two million copies.
+She starred in more than a hundred short films during he time.
+Starting in 1938, Margie Hines, who was the original voice of Betty Boop, replaced Mae Questel when production made the transition from New York to the Miami Studio in Florida.

 In 1988, she reprised her role as Betty Boop in a cameo appearance in Who Framed Roger Rabbit, which was Questel's most extensive work for Disney; she had provided brief additional voices for some of Disney's earlier films.
-Along with her voice work, and occasional on-camera appearance in Paramount shorts, Questel also attended Columbia University, where she studied drama.